aim3581/dsa/docs/README.md

 #Solution:
-Maintain hashmap and insert the sum till now for every element and its index position –> HashMap For each element, check the following 3 cases:
+Maintain hashmap and insert the sum till now for every element and its index position –> HashMap For each element, check the following 3 cases: \n
-a) whether the element is “zero” ==> start and end indices both are “current index”
+a) whether the element is “zero” ==> start and end indices both are “current index” \n
-b) whether the sum is “zero” ==> start index is 0 and end index is “current index”
+b) whether the sum is “zero” ==> start index is 0 and end index is “current index” \n
 c) whether the sum is already present ==> start index is “map.get(sum)+1”, end index is “current index”

 #II.
 Technical Round 1: